CMakeTargetsFile¶

 Set

-to the full JSON content of the currently loaded targets configuration file.
-The content is retrieved from the global propertyTARGETS_CONFIG_RAW_JSON
+<output-var>to the full JSON content of the currently loaded targets configuration file.
+The content is retrieved from the global propertyTARGETS_CONFIG_RAW_JSON, which is set by a successful invocation of thecmake_targets_file(LOAD)command.An error is raised if no configuration file is loaded.

 Example usage:

-cmake_targets_file(GET_LOADED_FILE json_file_content) message("json_file_content: ${json_file_content}") # output is: # json_file_content: { # "$schema": "schema.json", # "$id": "schema.json", # "targets": { # ... # } # }
+cmake_targets_file(GET_LOADED_FILE json_file_content) message("json_file_content: ${json_file_content}") # Output: # json_file_content: { # "$schema": "schema.json", # "$id": "schema.json", # "targets": { # ... # } # }

-- cmake_targets_file(HAS_CONFIG <output-var> TARGET <target-dir-path>)¶
+- cmake_targets_file(HAS_CONFIG <output-var> DEP <dep-name>|TARGET <target-dir-path>)¶

 Set